holidayextras/sossity-pipeline-python-sample/README.md

 The key function is `PythonPipeline(String module, String filePath, String function)`.
 See `PythonComposer` for usage, and `Main.java` for an example of how this is invoked.

+1. `module`: Python module name

+1. `filePath`: path to main Python file, with prepended /, relative to src/main/resources/Lib

+1. `function`: function to invoke in main python file

 Your main Python function should expect a JSON string and return a JSON string.
 It should not return an Object.

-Module: Python module name
-FilePath: path to main Python file, with prepended /, relative to src/main/resources/Lib
-Function: function to invoke in main python file

 In production, the angled-dream wrapper will connect this to a PubSub for a data source and sink. `Main.java` is only used for testing.

-The only file you need to change is PythonComposer, which tells Sossity which Python script and function to execute.
+The only file you need to change is `PythonComposer.java`, which tells Sossity which Python script and function to execute.

 # Developing locally